phorton1/base-apps-artisan/docs/jquery.md

 'standard' CSS files to load, but then there are ordering issues, kludges like '!important' and so on.

-All I want to do is get my fucking program to work.
+All I want to do is get my program to work.

 The buttons are grey.
 They should be blue.